11notes/RTFM/linux/container/image/distroless.md

 # SYNOPSIS 📖

 A distroless image is a container image that is not using the default file system of any operating system.
 A container image like [alpine](https://hub.docker.com/_/alpine) is very small, but contains all needed binaries to run said operating system in a container.
-This has advantages but also major disadvantagess.
+This has advantages but also major disadvantages.
 Let's talk about the advantages first:

 ## ADVANTAGES OF A FULL IMAGE
 > [!TIP]